Code-Institute-Submissions/VKirijanova-Impulse_NovResub/README.md

 1. As a user I would like to register to my peronal account.
 2. As a user I would like to login and logout.
 3. As a user I would like to receive confirmation email after creating account.
-4. As a user I would like to see my previous packages.
-5. As a user I would like to see all packages available.
+4. As a user I would like to see all packages available.
-6. As a user I would like to see details of packages (like price, what included)
+5. As a user I would like to see details of packages (like price, what included)
 6. As a user I would like to see classes and what time they are available.
 7. As a user I would like to view the total packages.